 “Secondly, you have to clearly indicate the direction and keep everything simple,” Weishaupt continues.
 “Maybe this sounds like a call for command & control, but it certainly isn’t.
 In a world where everyone is overwhelmed by anything and everything, it is important to keep everything clear and simple.”

-She recommends giving or asking no more than three things at once: “What three things do you have to do?
+Sabine recommends giving or asking no more than three things at once: “What three things do you have to do?
 Which three things are important?
 Limit yourself to that, even though there are more cases, there are always more cases… Leaders certainly shouldn’t overwhelm people.
 No, they just have to help them get things straight.
-Help people focus by giving them clarity.
+Help people focus by providing them with clarity.
 That’s the big fight for everyone, because there’s so much to do, so much to learn, so much to manage, especially today.”

 “And it all starts with yourself,” she adds, not coincidentally.
 “Leaders need focus and clarity first and foremost.”